perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 :   The file names generated for story documents are set on a per-output
     channel basis.
 The user interface offers default values for these settings in the output channel profile.
-The default file name is âindexâ, and the default file name suffix is âhtmlâ.
-If, say, you were outputing content to an IIS server, you might want to set the `DEFAULT_FILENAME` directive to âdefaultâ and the `DEFAULT_FILE_EXT` directive to âhtmâ, instead.
+The default file name is “index”, and the default file name suffix is “html”.
+If, say, you were outputing content to an IIS server, you might want to set the `DEFAULT_FILENAME` directive to “default” and the `DEFAULT_FILE_EXT` directive to “htm”, instead.
 It's not a big deal either way, though, because you can actually set the values you need for each output in the user interface.
 These are just the displayed defaults, settable as directives for the ultimate in laziness.